-Renal papillary necrosis (ie, damage to the internal medulla caused by capillary sclerosis) represents the hallmark of analgesic nephropathy, and most often arises as a result of long-term use of phenacetin.
+Renal papillary necrosis (i.e., damage to the internal medulla caused by capillary sclerosis) represents the hallmark of analgesic nephropathy.
+It most often arises as a result of long-term use of phenacetin.

-Renal complications that can occur are acute or chronic pyelonephritis, calcification of necrotic papillae, urolithiasis, and uroepithelial tumors.
+Renal complications are acute or chronic pyelonephritis, calcification of necrotic papillae, urolithiasis, and uroepithelial tumors.

-Acute uric acid nephropathy arises from intratubular deposition of uric acid crystals when there is a high serum uric acid concentration.
+Acute uric acid nephropathy arises from the intratubular deposition of uric acid crystals with a high serum uric acid concentration.